 The Neonatal-Perinatal Medicine Fellowship Training Program at UW was initiated in the mid-1960s to help fulfill this mission.
 Believing that scientific discovery and scholarship impact clinical practice, our primary objective has been to prepare trainees for careers in academic neonatology.
 To this end, our program is designed to ensure ample protected time for scholarly activities, and to provide active one-to-one mentorship.
-As of 2013, 53 physicians have successfully completed their clinical and research training in the fellowship program and more than 50% have pursued an academic career.
+As of 2014, 55 physicians have successfully completed their clinical and research training and more than 50% have pursued an academic career.
 Areas of scholarly focus for trainees include Basic Science research focused primarily on neurodevelopment and neuroprotection, as well as research in Global Health, Adult Education, Ethics, and Health Services.
 Our fellows may choose to combine a Masterís degree with their Neonatal-Perinatal training, with tuition and fees paid by the Division for a two-year Masterís program.

 The University of Washington is located in Seattle, a great place to live.